MathematicalMedicine/DIVER/README.md

 # DIVER

-Tracking integrated versioned components for the NRGR DIVER application, currently in prerelease.
+Tracking integrated versioned components for the NRGR DIVER application.

 All actual development takes place in the repos for those components, rather than in this repo; this is just how we keep track of what component versions come together for the final package.
 (We don't even track that final package version here; that's in diverweb's `.env` file).
 We do, however, do issue tracking here.